GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Debugging time increases as a square of the program’s size.
+Chemical engineers learned long ago that a process that works in the laboratory cannot be implemented in a factory in only one step.

-~ Chris Wenham
+~ Fred Brooks
 <pre>

 </pre>